ros2/rosindex/contribute.md

 button below.

 <a type="button" href={{ "/contribute/add_repo" | prepend: site.baseurl }} class="btn btn-success">Add a Repository to the Index</a>

-### Adding a Fork of an Existing Repository

-If you would like you get your fork of an existing repository indexed for documentation, click the button below.

-<a type="button" href={{ "/contribute/add_fork" | prepend: site.baseurl }} class="btn btn-success disabled">Add a Repository Fork to the Index</a>

 ### Releasing Binary Packages